daswisher/misw9423.github.io/_posts/2014-08-29-Breaking-Down-the-House.md

 ![](/assets/icf.jpg)

-There's a bunch of parts in this picture, but the ones that are easiest to spot out are the resistors.
+There are a bunch of parts in this picture, but the ones that are easiest to spot out are the resistors.
 Those are going to be the copperish looking pills.
 Glancing over at the other components, it looks like there are also some ICs, transistors, a relay, and maybe some small capacitors.
 The little circles (towards the lower right quadrant) are holes that can be used with through-hole-technology (THT) components even though most of the parts you'll find are surface-mount-devices (SMD).There are reasons why you'd use SMD over THT and vice versa.

 ![](/assets/resistorsf.jpg)